nomeata/haskell-for-readers/haskell-for-readers.md

 * A similar idea is behind the `State` type constructor.
 Here, a value of type `State s a` is “a value of type `a`, if you give me an `s`, and by the way, I will also give you a new value of type `s`”, or, maybe more helpfully, “a computation that accesses state of type `s` and produces a value of type `a`”.

 * The `Parser` type constructor implements a backtracking parser.
-Let us skip looking at the definition too closely, and just appreciate that going from `a` to “something that can parse a value of type `a`” can be modeled as a type constructor.
+Let’s not looking at the definition too much, and just appreciate that going from `a` to “something that can parse a value of type `a`” can be modeled as a type constructor.

 * And finally there is the `IO a` type constructor, for which the definition is opaque.
-But it still has a clear meaning: A value of type `IO a` is a computation that, after interacting with the external world (terminal, files, network, etc.), produces a value of type `a`.
+But it still has a clear meaning: A value of type `IO a` is a computation that, after interacting with the external world (terminal, files, network, randomness, etc.), produces a value of type `a`.
 (See the [chapter on imperative code](#io) if you want a diversion.)

 This was a long list, and I could have easily extended it with many more.
 So what is the point?
 The point is that there are a large number of very different concepts that can be naturally expressed as a type constructor.
 If we now venture out to find similarities between them, we will stumble upon monads.

-The `Monad` type class {#monads}
+The `Monad` type class
 ----------------------

-If we look at the list above, we might notice that many, in fact all but the last two, have something in common: When working with these objects, we often want to *compose* in the following way.
+If we look at the list above, we might notice that all of them have something in common: When working with these objects, we often want to *compose* in the following way.

-* If I have a computation that returns an `a` or fails, and one that takes an `a` and returns a `b` or fails, I want to compose them to get a `b` (or failure).
+* If I have a computation that returns an `a` or fails, and one that takes an `a` and may fail or return a `b`, I want to plug them together to get a `b` (or failure).
 * If I have a computation that accesses state and produces a value of type `a`, and one that -- given a value of type `a` -- accesses state and produces a value of type `b`, I want to compose them to get a computation that accesses state and returns a `b`.
 * If I have a parser that parses a number, and a parser that parses a string of a given length, I want to compose them to parse a string-with-length data format.
 * If I have a computation that reads from a file and returns the content as a string, and one that takes a string and writes it to another file, I want to compose them to one that copies a file.